pingcap/docs-cn/dev/reference/tools/data-migration/features/manually-handling-sharding-ddl-locks.md

         ]
     }
     ```
-4. Use `query-status` to confirm if the synchronization task is normal and no longer at the state of waiting for the lock.
+4. Use `query-status` to confirm if the replication task is normal and no longer at the state of waiting for the lock.

 #### Impact

-After manually breaking the lock, the following sharding DDL can be synchronized automatically and normally.
+After manually breaking the lock, the following sharding DDL can be replicated automatically and normally.